 saying “I didn’t say I could accept this so therefore, I don’t know how to display it”.

-header from IE with a response including the following header
+Responding to a request with the above Accept header from IE with a response including the following header

 |